SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

 To connect to the Hopskotch server, you will need to create a SNEWS user account and Hopskotch credentials.

 ### Create User Account
-You will need to request access to the SNEWS user group in SCIMMA Hopskotch via CILogon at https://scimma.github.io/IAM/.
-Refer to the [SCiMMA IAM docs](https://hop.scimma.org/IAM/Instructions/JoinInstitute) for help in this process.
-The [Hopskotch Authenticator docs](https://github.com/scimma/scimma-admin/blob/master/doc/hopauth_guide.md#hopauth-for-users) has additional information about the account management process.
+You will need to request access to the SNEWS user group in SCIMMA Hopskotch via CILogon at https://my.hop.scimma.org/hopauth.
+Refer to the page if you need to create an account.
+For more information, see the [SCiMMA IAM docs](https://hop.scimma.org/IAM/Instructions/JoinInstitute) or the [Hopskotch Authenticator docs](https://github.com/scimma/scimma-admin/blob/master/doc/hopauth_guide.md#hopauth-for-users) for account management help.

 Log on through your corresponding institution and click `Begin` to start the account setup process.